run-house/runhouse/docs/installation-setup.rst

 * **Distributed Workflows / Production Pipelines**: Launch clusters as part of distributed workflows or pipelines without needing to configure cloud credentials in your environment.

-To enable the Den launcher, you can set :code:`launcher="den"` in the:ref:`cluster factory
-<Cluster Factory Methods>`, or update your local :ref:`runhouse config <Setting Config Options>` with
-:code:`launcher: den` to apply the setting globally across all subsequent clusters created.
+To enable the Den launcher, you can set :code:`launcher="den"` in the :ref:`cluster factory <Cluster Factory Methods>`, or update your local :ref:`runhouse config <Setting Config Options>` with :code:`launcher: den` to apply the setting globally across all subsequent clusters created.

 Local Launcher
 ~~~~~~~~~~~~~~